Eric Quizon

 Enrico "Eric" Smith Quizon (born January 20, 1967) is a Filipino actor, director, producer, writer and comedian.
-He is the 12th child of the late comedian-actor, Dolphy.
+He is the 10th child of the late comedian-actor, Dolphy.
 He is also a co-owner of Café Famous in Greenbelt, Makati.
 In late 2022, Quizon is tapped to become the head of Net 25's newest talent management arm, NET25 Star Center.
+He is also known for his notable roles in Mula sa Puso as Manuel Magbanua and Saan Ka Man Naroroon as Juancho Ocampo.

 Early life

-Enrico Smith Quizon was born on January 20, 1967, the second of four children born to Pamela Ponti.
-He has 13 half siblings.
+Quizon was born on January 20, 1967, the second of four children born to Pamela Ponti (real name Alice Smith) and father Dolphy.